arlicle/arlicle.github.io/posts/2019/20190106-orm-with-model.md

 [https://github.com/arlicle/laniu](https://github.com/arlicle/laniu)

+Laniu can help you rapid development and clean.

 It’s django model for clojure

 A Clojure library designed to normal human that don't like SQL, well, if you don't like SQL , that part is up to you.